 GCSE Economics: In the mark schemes, what is the difference between AO1a, AO1b and AO3a, AO3b?
 OCR Customer Support 26 November 2019 16:59 Updated AO1a refers to knowledge and AO1b to understanding AO3a refers to analysis and AO3b refers to evaluation.
 Referring them to a and b comes from the Ofqual guidance on the assessment objectives.
 Return to qualification page Related articles GCSE Economics: With regards to exam questions - is the highest mark question 6 marks?
+What are the arrangements for giving Cambridge Technicals grades this summer?
 GCSE Business: In the mark schemes, what is the difference between AO1a, AO1b and AO3a, AO3b?
+GCSE Economics: Are students required to calculate elasticities?
 Comments 0 comments Article is closed for comments.